Kenosha Engine: History

-By August 2010, Chrysler announced the closure of the facility and its remaining 575 jobs.
+However, by August 2010, Chrysler announced the closure of the facility and its remaining 575 jobs.

 The end of 108 years of automaking in Kenosha arrived when the last engine was produced on 22 October 2010.
 At that time, the future of the engine plant site in the city's center remained unknown, and Kenosha city officials were worried.
 The Old Carco Liquidation Trust, the owner of assets formerly held by Chrysler LLC, unsuccessfully tried to market the site to other industrial users.

 By October 2011, an agreement was reached to transfer ownership of the property to either the city or the state, with $10 million in federal Troubled Asset Relief Program (TARP) money available to help clean up environmental problems at the site.
 An auction was held in December 2011, for the machines and equipment in the Kenosha Engine plant under order of the United States Bankruptcy Court.
 It took three days to sell tools, ranging from drill bits to machine tools bigger than trucks, inside the plant.

 Demolition of the plant complex began in late 2012.
 Cleanup was completed by the week of 27 April 2013.
 In February 2014, Old Carco Liquidation Trust abandoned the former Kenosha Engine Plant, and the city of Kenosha accepted title to the property.
 The city of Kenosha, Wisconsin Department of Health Services, United States Environmental Protection Agency, and Kenosha County Division of Health collaborated on environmental assessment, remediation, and preparation of the property for redevelopment.